janethkim/pokemon_janethki/GameDesignDoc.md

 When you click the [pause button] (Images/pause.png), it will lead you to another screen that has 3 buttons: resume game, directions, and quit.

-If you click the directions button, it will bring up a screen with the purpose of the game and what each thing does.
+If you click the [directions] (Images/Directions.png) button, it will bring up a screen with the purpose of the game and what each thing does.

-If you click the quit screen, it will display the score, which the user can click OK.
+If you click the [quit screen] (Images/quit.png), it will display the score, which the user can click OK.
 Then the window closes.